-For its 30th season, AROSS has invited famous organists from France, Spain, Germany, Japan… for 7 dates.
-Choirs, a horn player and a narrator will also be featured, and of course improvisation.
+For its 31th season, AROSS has invited famous organists from France, USA, Germany, Belgium… for 7 dates.
+Choirs, a trumpeter and a narrator will also be featured, and of course improvisation.

 The artists playing will be displayed on a screen in the nave.

 How is AROSS financed?

 AROSS does not receive any state or city funding.
 The organization of concerts, which must cover the costs of honoraria, transportation, lodging of the artists, communications, etc., as well as the upkeep of the organs, amount to considerable expense.
 This is why we are counting on your generosity to fund our concerts season.